anderson-aristotle/js/README.md

 1. Install dependencies with `npm install`.
 1. Open the repository in Atom with `atom .`.

-Note: Create and switch to a new branch at the same time with the shortcut:
+*Note*: Create and switch to a new branch at the same time with the shortcut:
 `git checkout -b <new branch name>`.

 ## Basics